2 Chronicles 20 – Jehoshaphat’s Victory

 And Jehoshaphat feared, and set himself to seek the LORD, and proclaimed a fast throughout all Judah.
 So Judah gathered together to ask help from the LORD; and from all the cities of Judah they came to seek the LORD.

 a.
 And Jehoshaphat feared: There was certainly a sense in which Jehoshaphat feared the great multitude coming against him.
 Yet the sense here is that he feared the LORD, and was more awed at the power and majesty of God than at the destructive force of his enemies.

 i.
 “Jehoshaphat feared; partly from human frailty, and partly from the remembrance of his own guilt, and the wrath of God denounced against him for it, 2 Chronicles 19:2.”
 (Poole)

 i.
-This is a recurring theme in 2 Chronicles: the leaders who seek the Lord.
-We can expect God to do great things when His people, and especially the leaders of His people, seek the Him.
-Others who sought the Lord in 2 Chronicles include:
+This is a recurring theme in 2 Chronicles: the leaders who seek the LORD.
+We can expect God to do great things when His people, and especially the leaders of His people, seek Him.
+Others who sought the LORD in 2 Chronicles include:

 c.
 And proclaimed a fast throughout all Judah: Jehoshaphat called the nation to express their humility and total dependence upon God through a public fast – that is, abstaining from all food for a period of time (typically a day or more) and drinking only water.